 It was out of this vivid understanding of Grace, and Severe Mercy, that everything changed, and I began to believe I am enough, as I am.
 It is out of this same understanding, I want to share other stories with you...

-I am aggressively passionate about encouraging women to believe in their own worthiness, and out of that, accept the call on their lives to believe in who they were created to be and boldly pursue whatever it is on their hearts.
-I would not be here today if I had not had women (many of you) constantly reminding me "You can do this.
+I am aggressively passionate about encouraging people to believe in their own worthiness, and out of that, accept the call on their lives to believe in who they were created to be and boldly pursue whatever it is on their hearts.
+I would not be here today if I had not had people (many of you) constantly reminding me "You can do this.
 You are enough, as you are."

 I have severely underestimated the ability of one story-one life to significantly impact the life of another.
 Even though, I still constantly struggle to believe I am enough as I am, I want to start a blog series of stories.
-These stories will be from individual, ordinary women (of all ages!) whose lives have been significantly changed by this truth- to be loved exactly as you are.
+These stories will be from individual, ordinary people (of all ages!) whose lives have been significantly changed by this truth- to be loved exactly as you are.
 It is out of these stories, I hope truth will be spoken into your lives and you can find enough courage to keep going in whatever it is you are good at, but too afraid to pursue.